Press Inquires

 Lisa Frydman

-Lisa serves as KIND’s Vice President, International Programs.
+Lisa serves as KIND’s Senior Vice President, Global Partnerships.
 Lisa was a co-editor and contributing author of Childhood, Migration, and Human Rights in Central and North America: Causes, Policies, Practices, and Challenges, a study on children affected by migration in Honduras, El Salvador, Guatemala, Mexico, and the United States, written in collaboration with organizations from each country and funded by the MacArthur Foundation.
 Previously, she was Managing Attorney at the Center for Gender & Refugee Studies (CGRS).
 Throughout her eight years at CGRS, Lisa worked to advance law and policy for immigrant women, children, and asylum seekers through impact litigation, national policy advocacy, and extensive training and mentoring of attorneys.
 Prior to CGRS, Lisa practiced child immigration and child welfare law at Legal Services for Children.
 She began her legal career as an Equal Justice Works Fellow at the Florida Immigrant Advocacy Center representing immigrant children before the Immigration Court and Board of Immigration Appeals.
 Lisa has trained and mentored attorneys across the country and has presented to federal judges, immigration judges, and asylum officers.
 She is a 2002 graduate of Berkeley Law, Order of the Coif, and a 1996 graduate of the University of Maryland, magna cum laude.